sayam-1705/plate-planner-react/frontend/README.md

 ## 👨‍💻 Contributing

 We welcome contributions!
-Fork the repo, create a new branch, and submit a pull request.
+Feel free to fork the repo, create a new branch, and submit a pull request.

 Happy Coding! 🚀